aeh0/experiiiments/_posts/2022-08-02-story-so-far.markdown

 author: "Alison Harvey"
 date: 2022-08-02
 ---
-Hello world!

-This is where you can find my thoughts, mistakes, frustrations, and (hopefully) solutions, as I work on my AHRC-RLUK Professional Practice Fellowship.
-Over the next ten months, I've been released from my day job, Archivist at Cardiff University Special Collections and Archives, to focus solely on a practice-based research question.
-How can the library develop and deliver a new infrastructure and service to support the sustainable  creation and use  of digital archives, and encourage its adoption through accessible training materials?

 But before we get to that - how did I end up here?
 <!--more-->